langmead-lab/vargas/README.md

 ### Cloning the vargas repo

 When cloning, use the `--recursive` option to automatically retrieve dependencies.
-For example:

 ```
 git clone --recursive git@github.com:gaddra/vargas.git